-Sporting reputation: Not great but could be worse- 60th in the BUCS league.
+Sporting reputation: Could be worse- 42nd in the BUCS league.

 Notable societies: Cocktails and Mocktails is popular with drinkers and non-drinkers alike.
 You can try alls sorts here, from ultimate frisbee and ice hockey to pole dancing and skydiving.
 Plenty of arty societies too.